How are private lessons conducted?

 Passed N1 in Jul 2012

-I’m currently studying in Waseda University as an Undergraduate.
-I’ve been taking Can’s classes for about a year and have to say by far, Can’s the only Teacher i’ve known who would do his best to help his students without a second thought no question ask.
-When the need arises, the previous phrase ‘do his best’ does not give justice to Can at all, as I would’ve to say Can would go beyond what is normally expected to help his student should an emergency were to occur just to help out as a teacher and as a friend as well.
+I’m currently studying in Waseda University as an undergraduate.
+I’ve been taking Can’s classes for about a year and have to say that, by far, Can’s the only teacher I’ve known who would do his best to help his students without a second thought, no questions asked.
+When the need arises, the previous phrase ‘do his best’ does not give justice to Can at all, as I would have to say Can would go beyond what is normally expected to help his student should an emergency occur just to help out as a teacher and as a friend as well.

 Can’s teaching style is pretty flexible and allows me to learn various things not normally taught in normal Japanese classes and to be able to mix and match to fit my needs.